melexis/warnings-plugin/README.rst

     cov-run-desktop --text-output-style=oneline --exit1-if-defects false --triage-attribute-regex "classification" ".*" <coverity_files> | tee raw_defects.log

-Then, the mlx-warnings plugin processes the output log file, `raw_defects.log`, based on the optional configuration file `config.yml` to produces three outputs:
+Then, the mlx-warnings plugin processes the output log file, `raw_defects.log`, based on the optional configuration file `config.yml` to produce three outputs:

 - A text file that contains all counted Coverity defects.
 - `A Code Quality report`_ `report.json` that contains all counted Coverity defects.